The Core Curriculum

 In addition to the requirement for Writing Intensive courses, the Construction Management program is also part of the University of Minnesota Writing Enriched Curriculum (WEC) initiative.
 This University-wide project, launched in 2007 with generous support from the Bush Foundation, provides a process for meaningfully infusing discipline-specific writing and writing instruction into all undergraduate curricula.

 The WEC project, supported by the Office of Undergraduate Education, enrolls five additional undergraduate units each year and will continue to do so until all undergraduate majors are engaged.
 Find further information at CMGT WEC program information.
 The CMGT Writing Plan is available on the same website.
+The Construction Management program joined the sixth WEC cohort in June 2011 and has actively continued to develop the Writing Enriched Curriculum initiative.
+Accomplishments to date include:

 • Publication of our construction-specific online writing style guide Writing for Construction Managers: A Guide to Content and Style soft-launched in January 2015 and is now linked to every CMGT course website and, where applicable, to specific assignment guidelines.
 This website is reviewed annually for updates and shared with faculty from around the country as a reference.